-When we published 3 Signs That Point To You Being In Menopause, so many people read it we realised you’re starved of information.
+When we published 3 Signs That Point To You Being In Perimenopause, so many people read it we realised you’re starved of information.

 We get it.
 We totally do, and I definitely do, because that’s where I was.
 These days, since working with MenoMe®, my knowledge of the meno years has grown exponentially 😀.
 I’m a researcher so when a subject interests me I’m in there boots and all.